sfarrens/sfof/.github/ISSUE_TEMPLATE/installation-issue.md

 ---
-name: Bug report
+name: Installation Issue
-about: Create a report to help us improve
+about: Problem encountered when trying to install code
-title: "[BUG]"
+title: "[INSTALLATION]"
-labels: bug
+labels: install issue
 assignees: sfarrens

 ---

-**Describe the bug**
+**Describe the problem encountered**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.

 **To Reproduce**
 Steps to reproduce the behaviour.

-**Expected behaviour**
-A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.